-And when it comes to choosing countertop material, there’s no rule that says you have to use just one.
+And when it comes to choosing the outdoor countertop material, there’s no rule that says you have to use just one.
 Contrasting countertops are becoming increasingly popular.
-One idea we like is choosing a unique tile for your outdoor kitchen backsplash to contrast against your actual countertops.
+One idea we like is choosing a unique tile for your outdoor kitchen backsplash to contrast against your actual counters.
 Another favorite option here is choosing different materials for your kitchen countertops (say in an L-shaped or U-shaped kitchen) and your kitchen island.

-Contrasting your countertop material creates an extra level of intentional character and sophistication, and is sure you make your outdoor kitchen stand out.
+Contrasting your kitchen countertop material creates an extra level of intentional character and sophistication, and is sure you make your outdoor kitchen stand out.
 Just remember to be mindful of the durability of the materials, how much counter space you expect to need, and which color or finish best compliments your outdoor entertaining area.
 The possibilities are endless and Brown Jordan Outdoor Kitchens will help you through the process of curating an outdoor kitchen that is ideal for you.
 Call 203-626-5625 to learn more!